paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 ### Statutory Notes

 #### References in Text
 The Stevenson-Wydler Technology Innovation Act of 1980, referred to in subsec. (f)(1), is Pub.
 L. 96–480, Oct.
 21, 1980, 94 Stat.
-2311, as amended, which is classified generally to chapter 63 (§ 3701 et seq.) of Title 15, Commerce and Trade.
+2311, which is classified generally to chapter 63 (§ 3701 et seq.) of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3701 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section3701&num=0&edition=prelim) and Tables.

 #### Amendments
+2022—Subsec. (b)(4)(B).
+Pub.
+L. 117–167 substituted “August 9, 2022” for “September 28, 2018”.

 2018—Subsec. (b)(1).
 Pub.
 L. 115–246, § 108(a)(1), substituted “Except as provided in paragraphs (2), (3), and (4)” for “Except as provided in paragraphs (2) and (3)”.

 Subsec. (b)(4).
 Pub.
 L. 115–246, § 108(a)(2), added par.
 (4).